hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

   - Resolves a named `*template`.
   - Copies the template’s `innerHTML` into `node.innerHTML` (the template node), not directly into `el`.
   - Leaves element tags and attributes in place.
-  - Does not return; it allows Nablla to walk the inserted template children and process their directives.
+  - Does not return; it allows Sercrod to walk the inserted template children and process their directives.

 - `*import`:
   - Fetches HTML from a URL (using a synchronous XHR, with optional caching).